 Respond only to active conversations.
 When a customer ends a conversation they shouldn't receive additional messages unless they initiate a new conversation.

 When you log into Apple Register make sure that you review all actions pending for the account.
 When logged in, you can also send us a message by clicking Help.
-Additionally, we recommend that you contact your CSP representative.
+Additionally, we recommend that you contact your MSP representative.

 An iMessage app allows your customers to interact with your app directly within Messages, including within a Business Chat conversation.